profrobwells/first-llm-classifier/docs/index.md

 * Evaluate results using a rigorous, scientific approach
 * Improve results by training the model with rules and examples

-By the end, you will understand how the new class of LLM classifiers can outperform traditional machine-learning methods with significantly less code.
+By the end, you will understand how LLM classifiers can outperform traditional machine-learning methods with significantly less code.
 And you will be ready to write a classifier on your own.

 ## Who can take it